2000 2001 2002 2003 2004 2005 2007 2011

 Hardware

 This upgrade has come with a slight increase in height and weight, now at 130cm and 54kg respectively.[1]
 As well as an increase to 34 degrees of freedom.
 But visually, a lot more has changed.
-The outer shell is a lot more rounded off, the backpack is smaller and slimmer, and there are some new lights on both sides of the head.
+The outer shell is more rounded off, the backpack is smaller and slimmer, and there are some new lights on both sides of the head.

 Notably, the legs are much thicker than ASIMO 2002 and look closer to ASIMO R's (2003) legs.
 This is due to the fact that this is the first time ASIMO can run.
 At 3km/h, ASIMO is airborne for 0.05 seconds.[2]
 Although it doesn't sound like much, it technically qualifies as running.
 Many hardware upgrades made this possible.
 Lightweight, high-powered motors have been developed, featuring twice the response speed and a custom IC, as well as a more rigid, lighter leg mechanism.
 Also, an additional degree of freedom at the waist enables hip rotation, allowing for ASIMO's upper body to rotate in the opposite direction of the forward leg swing, canceling out rotational forces.
 Walking speed has also benefited from these improvements, increasing to 2.5km/h.